-If you’re not an observant Jew, you may not know about the holiday of Shavous.
+If you’re not an observant Jew, you may not know about the holiday of Shavuos.
 It takes place 50 days after first day of Passover, which commemorates how long the Jews walked in the desert until they reached Mount Sinai.
 Upon reaching said mountain, God revealed himself to the entire nation and gave them the Torah.
 Well… technically just the 10 Commandments… actually the first 2 Commandments and Moses gave the rest.
 Depending on interpretation all 3 are true, but that’s a different discussion.

-Regardless of what was exactly given at Sinai, whatever the essence of the Torah is and all that would stem from it (the written Bible, that Talmud, the New Testament, the Quran) came into the world and into human hands on Shavous.
+Regardless of what was exactly given at Sinai, whatever the essence of the Torah is and all that would stem from it (the written Bible, that Talmud, the New Testament, the Quran) came into the world and into human hands on Shavuos.
 So in preparation of this chag, I thought I’d go through the 10 Commandments and address some common misunderstandings about them.

 They’re not Commandments.